alexshtf/alexshtf.github.io/_posts/2024-01-25-Bernstein-Basis.md

 $$

 The proof is a bit technical and involved, and requires the [inverse binomial transform](https://en.wikipedia.org/wiki/Binomial_transform), but it gives us our desired result: any power of $$x$$ up to $$n$$ can be expressed using Bernstein polynomials.
 Consequently, _any polynomial of degree up to  $$n$$ can be expressed as a weighted sum of Bernstein polynomials_, and therefore:
 > The representation power of Bernstein polynomials is **identical** to that of the standard basis.
-Both represent the same hypothesis class we fit to data.
+Both represent the same model class we fit to data.

-Using Bernstein polynomials, in itself, does not restrict or regularize the hypothesis class, since any polynomial can be written in Bernstein form.
+Using Bernstein polynomials, in itself, does not restrict or regularize the model class, since any polynomial can be written in Bernstein form.
 The Bernstein form is just easier to regularize.

 This observation leads to some interesting insights, which will be easier to describe by writing the standard and the the Bernstein bases as vectors: